Subscribe to updates

 Overview and Scrutiny Management Board - Thursday, 29th January, 2026 10.00 am

-The Overview and Scrutiny Management Board is scheduled to meet on Thursday, 29 January 2026, to consider the Council's budget for the upcoming financial year, 2026/27.
-The Board will also review the draft Council Plan, which outlines the authority's priorities for the next five years, and receive an update on the transition of IT services.
+The Overview and Scrutiny Management Board was scheduled to discuss the Council's budget for the upcoming financial year, 2026/27, including proposals for service revenue and capital budgets.
+The Board was also set to review the draft Council Plan, which outlines the Council's priorities for the next five years, and receive an update on the transition of IT services.
+Additionally, the Board was to be informed of the work programmes of various scrutiny committees and its own work programme for the year ahead.

 Council Budget 2026/27